Research groups

 PhD

-I am heavily involved in communicating the research we do to the general public (for example, see the animation on the left) and have been working with schools to inspire the next generation of scientists.
+I am heavily involved in communicating the research we do to the general public (for example, see the animation on the left) including working with schools to inspire the next generation of scientists, and reaching wider audiences through collaborations with museums and patient groups.

 Key publications